The Purpose of Assessment

 UCB maintains a balanced approach to the use of anonymous and identified marking.
 Examinations will be marked without the knowledge of the student’s name, ie anonymously.
 Dissertations and similar independent study projects will be marked anonymously where appropriate.
 Other assessments may have the student’s name identified to the marker where it is impractical to extend anonimity.

-These are available on UCB Online.
+These are available on Canvas.
 Log in to the Assignment Tracking System.
 The 'Help’ button provides you with full guidance and answers to typical questions which may arise.

 Grading Late Assignments